evernym/verity/verity/src/main/scala/com/evernym/verity/event_bus/adapters/basic/README.md

-This is default, basic, non-persistent and non-production version of the event bus adapter implementation.
-This is initial version and may/will get modified if needed.

-For production, it is recommended to use kafka adapters.

-Below is the configuration required for this basic adapter (and its event storage) implementation.
+This is basic version of event bus adapter implementation (which depends on the basic event store implemented in verity) Below is the configuration required for the basic event store and corresponding basic adapter implementation.

 ```
 verity {